Kodemannen/neovim-in-docker-with-debugging/README.md

-# neovim-in-docker-with-plugins-for-things-like-for-example-debugging
+# neovim-in-docker-with-debugging
-Repo for a Docker setup that includes Neovim with plugins
+Repo for a Docker setup that includes Neovim with plugins and debugging (just for Python, for now)